 4. Ministry/spiritual formation support in your district Where are you in the district credentialing call process? approval for licensing in the Church of the Brethren licensed in the Church of the Brethren credentialed in another denomination (please list credentialing) other (please describe) Are you part of a calling cohort?
-Yes No Please describe:
+Yes No

 In addition to your District TRIM Coordinator, is there a mentor or spiritual friend with whom you are discerning your call to ministry?
 Yes No Please describe: Do you feel clear about the credentialing process within your district and the steps you need to go through in order to become credentialed in the Church of the Brethren?
 Yes No Somewhat What questions do you have?
 5. In conversation with your District TRIM Coordinator, outline a plan of communication and support.
 What is the best way for you to meet?
 How often will you meet?
-Skype, Zoom, or other online platformMonthly in-personBi-Monthly phoneQuarterly district ministry formation groups combination (please explain) Please indicate other issues or plans for communication and support you have discussed with your District TRIM Coordinator.
+Zoomin-person phone or other online platform Monthly Bi-MonthlyQuarterly District ministry formation groups Combination (please explain) Please indicate other issues or plans for communication and support you have discussed with your District TRIM Coordinator.